DiliniRajapaksha/DeveloperJournal/_posts/2021-04-19-lesson-9-spring-transaction-handling.markdown

 <hr>

-So what happens when a method is transactional?
+What happens when a method is transactional?

 The method executes inside of a transaction, if anything goes wrong in the middle of the method execution, the transaction will be rolled back, otherwise, it will be committed.